statmike/statmike/README.md

 **All Together Now :book: :heavy_plus_sign: :hammer_and_wrench: :heavy_plus_sign: :open_hand: = :arrow_upper_right:**

 Always learning, always doing, always sharing.
 And doing this in community means we are all inputing into the each others learning and doing by sharing.

+**Ultimately** each generation gets a faster start because we make it easier by sharing.

 <a href="https://www.buymeacoffee.com/statmike" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/arial-blue.png" alt="Buy Me A Coffee" style="height: 51px !important;width: 217px !important;" ></a>